-Tennesseans are sometimes referred to as "Volunteers" or "Big Benders" (both derived from state nicknames), and "Butternuts" (first applied to Tennessee civil war soldiers because of the tan color of their uniforms, and later it was sometimes applied to people across the entire state).
-Other nicknames include:
+Tennesseans are sometimes referred to as "Volunteers" or "Big Benders" (both derived from state nicknames), or "Butternuts" (first applied to Tennessee Civil War soldiers because of the tan color of their uniforms, and later this nickname was sometimes applied to people across the entire state).

-Big Bend State (referring to the Indian name for the Tennessee River: “the river with the big bend”)
+"Big Bend State" - referring to the Indian name for the Tennessee River: “the river with the big bend.”

-Hog and Hominy State (now obsolete corn and pork products were in great proportion between 1830 and 1840).
+"Hog and Hominy State" - now obsolete, this nickname was applied originally because the corn and pork products of Tennessee were in such great proportions between 1830 and 1840.

-The Mother of Southwestern Statesmen (because Tennessee furnished the U.S. with three presidents and a number of other leaders who served with distinction in high government office.
+"The Mother of Southwestern Statesmen" - this nickname was applied because Tennessee furnished the U.S. with three presidents and a number of other leaders who served with distinction in high government office.